-I wanted to keep you in the loop about Ecology Action’s upcoming workshop, and hope you will share this message with friends, family, and like-minded gardeners who could benefit from learning the GB method: Ecology Action invites everyone to a 3-Day GROW BIOINTENSIVE® Sustainable Mini-Farming… Continue Reading “Join me for a 3-Day Workshop!”
+I wanted to keep you in the loop about Ecology Action’s upcoming workshop, and hope you will share this message with friends, family, and like-minded gardeners who could benefit from learning the GB method: We are excited to announce our annual Fall 3-Day GB… Continue Reading “Join me for a 3-Saturdays Workshop!”

 So, here’s another post about roots.
 This time, I want to talk about how deep soil preparation (double-digging) works to increase the health and yields of plants by giving them room to spread out.
 Did you know that the average carrot puts down an… Continue Reading “Can You Dig It?
 How Deep Soil Preparation and Structure Makes All the Difference to Your Plants”